Cray-HPE/docs-csm/install/deploy_management_nodes.md

     **`NOTE`**: If the nodes have PXE boot issues (e.g. getting PXE errors, not pulling the ipxe.efi binary) see [PXE boot troubleshooting](pxe_boot_troubleshooting.md)

+<a name="boot-master-and-worker-nodes"></a>
+1. Boot the master and worker nodes.

-1. Wait for storage nodes before booting Kubernetes master nodes and worker nodes.
+   Wait for storage nodes before booting Kubernetes master nodes and worker nodes.

    **`NOTE`**: Once all storage nodes are up and the message `...sleeping 5 seconds until /etc/kubernetes/admin.conf` appears on `ncn-s001`'s console, it is safe to proceed with booting the **Kubernetes master nodes and worker nodes**